cuongthach137/yahee/README.md

 *I originally built this app for another project which is an online store so the source code appears bundled together.
-If you want to check out codes for the chat app only, look for folders with "Chat" in its name or follow this link https://github.com/cuongthach137/yahee/tree/master/client/src/components/Chat
+If you want to check out codes for the chat app only, look for folders with "Chat" in its name or follow this link https://github.com/cuongthach137/yahee/tree/master/client/src/components/Chat.
+The store is incomplete so i deployed the chat app first for now

-# Yahee
+# YAHEEEE!

 Have a look @ https://yahee.vercel.app